 What Does a Sound Healing Session Look Like?
 A Step-by-Step Guide for the Curious

-If you’ve ever thought about trying sound healing but wondered, “What actually happens in a sound healing session?”—you’re not alone.
+If you’ve ever thought about trying sound healing but wondered, “What actually happens in a sound healing session?” - you’re not alone.
+Let’s take a deep dive!

 Do you have to chant or do anything embarrassing?

-Good news: sound healing is one of the most low-effort wellness experiences out there.
+Good news: sound healing requires the least effort when it comes to wellness practices.
 You don’t need to perform, talk, or even “do it right.”
-You simply show up and listen.
+You simply show up, listen and RELAX.

-Let’s break down what a sound healing session really looks like—from arrival to after-effects—so you can walk in relaxed and confident.
+Let’s break down what a sound healing session really looks like - from start to finish - so you can walk in relaxed and confident.

 Yoga mats or massage tables